 It can be a tiresome process to fight out a divorce with your spouse in the court system.
-It is possible, however, to go through a divorce from your spouse without a long and drawn out court process.
-A family law attorney, Monroe, NC, can help resolve differences between you and your spouse and help you reach an agreement with your spouse essential matters such as division of property, custody of children, and child and spousal support (alimony).
+It is possible, however, to go through a divorce from your spouse without a long and drawn-out court process.
+A family law attorney, Monroe, NC, can help resolve differences between you and your spouse and help you reach an agreement with your spouse on essential matters such as division of property, custody of children, and child and spousal support (alimony).

 Resolving Your Issues

 The simplest way to go through a divorce without a court is to discuss your issues with your spouse and come to a fair agreement.
 Some of the most important things to keep in mind include child support and custody, alimony, property, and debt division.
 It is a good idea to work with a lawyer in reaching an agreement to make sure that the agreement is in your best interest.

 If you and your spouse fail to agree, you may try to work with a neutral third party known as a mediator.
 The third-party will meet with you and your spouse to try and help address your issues.
 They can give you some perspective of how courts handle specific cases.
 Divorce mediators are experienced in divorce matters.
 They can help guide you to a reasonable settlement of all issues arising out of your marriage.
 Even if you end up going to court, you will likely deal with mediation at some point in your divorce case.

 In a collaborative divorce, there are no mediators.
 Instead, you and your spouse would enter into a collaborative law agreement.
 There are usually four-way sessions and the parties, along with their attorneys, attempt to come up with an agreement.
 Usually, a collaborative law agreement prohibits your attorneys from representing you in court should an agreement not be reached.
 It is an excellent option for those who are not comfortable with the idea of going through a divorce in a court of law.